Lil Nas X injects some needed oomph into a pretty sedate Glastonbury weekend – review

 Between his furry boots and the set’s breakneck pace, the show has the energy and aesthetics of a gabber rave.
 His 2021 debut Montero is a warped kaleidoscope of a pop record, brimming with hooks.
 Lil Nas X’s closest influence is probably Atlanta hip hop outfit Outkast, but there are traces of dozens of artists in his work – all of whom he wears enthusiastically on his sleeve.
 Today he samples dozens of songs, deigning to play only a few in their entirety.

-His stage shows have a reputation for being exciting and inventive - and this afternoon’s Pyramid stage offering is no different.
+His stage shows have a reputation for being exciting and inventive, and this afternoon’s Pyramid stage offering is no different.
 It is ridiculously high energy.
-Lil Nas X bursts onstage with opener “Montero” – a viral TikTok smash thanks to its catchy “Call me when you want” refrain.
+Lil Nas X bursts onstage with opener “Montero (Call Me by Your Name)” – a viral TikTok smash thanks to its catchy “Call me when you want” refrain.
 The relatively laidback “Scoop”, a collaboration with Doja Cat from Montero, provides a rare opportunity to catch your breath.

 If any of this sounds made up, I promise it isn’t.
 Lil Nas X is a Zoomer to his core; a TikTok algorithm made human, with a catalogue of bangers to match.